GiYo-Mi02/GiYo-Mi02/README.md

 Hi!
 I'm **Gio**, a Computer Science student passionate about
 **Full Stack development, clean design, and meaningful user experiences.**
 I love building tools that help people — whether it's an automation script
-or a cultural heritage kiosk built from scratch.
+or a Working System for every event.

 ---